Chavelle enjoys writing about topics related to weddings, health and beauty, and pop culture.

-Our feet are honestly often neglected.
-For whatever reasons, they are always at the bottom of our to-do lists.
+Our feet are often neglected.
+For whatever reason, they are always at the bottom of our to-do lists.
 Feet will always be a prime focal point of our appearance and attire, especially if one is baring it all in sandals or flip-flops.

 If you think about your weight, you'll realize that your feet lug around a lot of baggage all day.
 They are your sole transportation system when everything else fails, and still, they are rewarded with nothing.